ebikatsudon/VTubeStudio/Item-Scenes-and-Item-Hotkeys.md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/item_scene_create.png]]

 This will open a new window that lets you set up the _Item Scene_ based on the currently loaded items.
+Click items to remove them from the scene (red) or include them again (blue).
+The info button ("i") shows information about the respective item, such as the position, rotation, etc.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/item_scene_setup.png]]

+You have to give your _Item Scene_ a name, which will be used to identify the scene.
+No duplicate names are allowed.
+Additionally, you can also add a